intel-ai-tce/ai-documents/AEM/mlperf/README.md

 The Intel optimized Docker images for MLPerf v3.1 can be built using the Dockerfiles.
 Example for building docker image with Dockerfile:
+> **Notice** : please contact aice.mlperf@intel.com to get the latest patches for Intel mlperf inference release from mlcomm github repo

 ```
 # Get the mlperf v3.1 workloads scritps from GitHub
 git clone https://github.com/mlcommons/inference_results_v3.1.git
+cd <THIS_REPO>/

+# Get the latest patch from Intel to update Dockerfiles
+git am 0001-update-dockerfiles-from-4.0-version.patch

+# Use resnet50 docker build as an example to build all docker images
 cd <THIS_REPO>/closed/Intel/code/resnet50/pytorch-cpu/docker/
 bash build_resnet50_contanier.sh
 ```